How to Hire Software Developers?

 2.4 Verify the Expertise

-You need to do thorough research into the history of software developers or development firms that you want to hire.
+You need to conduct thorough research into the history of software developers or development firms that you want to hire.
 You must verify that they are capable of doing the work and possess the necessary experience.

 You should read the feedback posted by previous customers of the software developers you are considering employing.
 Get a list of their completed projects from them.
-With this method, you may exclude applicants who lack the necessary abilities for your project.
+With this method, you can exclude applicants who lack the necessary abilities for your project.

 Use the same criteria while searching for an IT outsourcing company.
 Go over the reviews left by former customers and, if at all feasible, contact some of them to get their input.
 Several details regarding the company’s standing may be gleaned from perusing its LinkedIn page.